Minnesota regulators consider who should have access to smart meter data

 Clean energy organizations support a data standard and think the sharing of anonymized data will become a key measure in improving efficiency and reducing environmental impacts of power consumption.
 Opponents, though, have privacy concerns along with fears that hackers could access the data.

 Interest in the open data access standard has been so intense that the commission’s briefing paper alone ran more than 155 pages, drawing comments from 19 organizations ranging from utilities and clean energy groups to the state attorney general and Commerce Department.
-The commission meeting last month on the open access data standard lasted several hours.
+The commission meeting last month on the topic lasted several hours.

 Levenson-Falk expressed optimism in the commission’s decision.
 “They took steps to move [the standard] forward, which is really important,” she said.
 “Even though they only approved one piece of the standards they set in motion a process.”